 They are also really great with a float of dark rum like Meyer’s on top too.

-Can I leave out the alcohol for the kids?
+Can you leave out the alcohol and make this kid-friendly?

 Yes.
 This recipe will work just as well with no alcohol in it.
 If you need to thin things down a bit, toss in some milk, just until it is good and blendable.

 Virgin Pina Coladas are a popular summertime treat, so break these out the next time it gets hot outside!
 Just remind the kids not to sneak drinks of yours because they might just get more than they bargained for.

 What are some good snacks to serve with piña coladas?

 I always like to serve some munchies and appetizers when I serve cocktails, to make sure people have something in their stomachs when there is booze involved.
 Especially booze that tastes like it doesn’t have any booze.
 These can pack quite the kick if you aren’t prepared for it.

 Some great options would be: